Employment Overview

 Duties and Responsibilities: Candidates must have experience teaching in the public school system.
 The successful candidate is expected to teach all levels of English Education, including Teaching Methods, Young Adult Literature, Usage and the Composition sequence; recruit and advise undergraduates; participate in committee work; and promote teamwork and collegiality within the department by working effectively with faculty, students, and staff.
 The candidate must be organized and able to draft and interpret both qualitative and quantitative data as needed for CAEP reporting.
 Serving as the program coordinator of English Education, the 24 credits per year load assignment includes field observation of student teachers and Teacher Education Committee responsibilities.

 Qualifications: Doctorate or advanced ABD preferred, HLC-qualified master’s degree required.
-Masters-prepared faculty are appointed at the rank of instructor; terminal degree required for appointment at rank of assistant professor on tenure track.
+Masters-prepared faculty are appointed at the rank of instructor; terminal degree required for appointment at rank of assistant professor.

 A secondary ELA teaching certificate is required.
 Teaching experience in public education is required.
 College teaching experience is desirable.
 A commitment to distance education, including online and ITV delivery of instruction, is desirable.